alanhimself/alanhimself.github.io/README.md

 ## DSCI 310 individual assignment on Quarto reproducible reports using R

+docs has my html file with embedded images to make the git hub pages site and reports has my pdf and html reports.

 This is my edit to the template repository for the individual assignment on Quarto reproducible reports using R from the DSCI 310 (Trustworthy workflows for data science) course.